JuliaLang/www.julialang.org/blog/_posts/2015-10-20-compose3d-threejs.md

 ---
 layout: post
-title: Compose3D.jl and ThreeJS.jl - Interactive 3D Graphics in the Browser
+title: JSOC 2015 project - Interactive 3D Graphics in the Browser with Compose3D
 authors: <a href="https://github.com/rohitvarkey">Rohit Varkey Thankachan</a>
 ---